fieldtrip/website/getting_started/simnibs.md

 Next we need to prepare the electrodes.
 This means (1) aligning them with the MR image and (2) converting the result to a format which SimNIBS can read.
 We use the same template montage as is used in the above-mentioned FEM tutorial.

 We start by aligning the electrodes to the MRI (and therefore also the headmodel).
 We will do this by matching the fiducials in the template montage (included in the template file) to the corresponding positions in the MRI (i.e., the target positions below which was manually identified on the MRI).
 Note that we set the channel type of the first three positions to `fiducial` as they correspond to LPA, RPA, and nasion, respectively.
 We do this so that they will be ignored by SimNIBS when converting the montage to CSV (as SimNIBS will only include channels with chantype `eeg`).
-We use `method = 'template'` in order to estimate a global rescaling parameters as well as translations and rotations.
+We use `method = 'template'` in order to estimate a global rescaling parameter as well as translations and rotations.

     % matlab
     elec = ft_read_sens('standard_1020.elc');